jai201101/Portfolio/index.md

 # Introduction
 My name is Jai Mirchandani and I turn raw data into stories that make sense.
-With a background in Astrophysics and a toolkit spanning Python, ML, and BI dashboards, I design solutions that cut through noise and deliver insights that make people smarter and businesses sharper.
-From modelling the universe to optimizing real-world systems, I thrive on complexity and make it useful
+With a background in Astrophysics and a toolkit spanning Python, ML and BI dashboards, I design solutions that cut through noise and deliver insights that make people smarter and businesses sharper.
+From modelling the universe to optimizing real-world systems, I thrive on complexity and make it useful.

 <br> <br>
 ## 📑 Table of Contents